 Having multiple opportunities to improve your health through food is never a bad choice.
 Whether you enjoy eating regular or fermented vegetables, you can’t go wrong.
 Fermented vegetables simply have added properties due to the bacteria they produce.
 Enjoy making your gut and your taste buds happy the next time you add sauerkraut or other vegetables to your plate.

 In concluding, discovering the benefits of keeping our gut healthy is the first step towards optimal health.
 Learning what foods promote good gut health makes it easier to incorporate great-tasting foods that fight disease into our diets.
-Once you find the foods you love you can expect to see a dramatic increase in your energy, health, and happiness.
+Once you find the foods you love you can expect to see a dramatic increase in your energy, health, and overall well being.